Elena-Weber/Elena-Weber/README.md

 ### Hi there 👋

+I am Elena, and I am a Full Stack Software Engineer with passion for human and computer languages.

 <!--
 **Elena-Weber/Elena-Weber** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.